-Please see Appendices 3E to 3Y for 1:200 and 1:50 scale plans, palette of construction materials, roof plan and external visualisations for the preferred option.
+Appendices 3F to 3X show 1:200 and 1:50 scale plans, palette of construction materials and roof plan for the preferred option.
+External visualisations of the preferred option can be found at Appendix 3Y and 3Z.

 3.7.1 Evolution of the Schedule of Accommodation